Bealby/grandpas-pocket-watch-shop/README.md

-- When a user clicks on the 'edit' icon of an appointment a pop-up window will appear for the user informing them that are editing a past appointment booking.
+- When a user clicks on the 'edit' icon of an appointment a pop-up window will appear for the user informing them that they are editing a past appointment booking.

 - Once an appointment is edited and updated a link `BACK TO MY PROFILE` will be accessible for the user.